Full-Time Program

 Thoroughly fill out and submit both the short first application form (this is different from the interest form that is linked on this page before applications are open) and the longer second application form (linked to upon submitting the first form) by the deadline.
 The second form will take some time, so don't start too late!

-2. Two invite-only digital literacy testing and JavaScript events
+2. One invite-only digital literacy testing and JavaScript events

-Participate in two of the application workshops offered (details will be sent to selected applicants).
+Participate in one of the application workshops offered (details will be sent to selected applicants).

 4. Staff interviews